 While they look very adorable, experts remind us not to be deceived by their looks.
 Because of their cleverness, they can do more damage than good.
 They can nest in properties.
 They can destroy your insulation.
 They can eat your wires.
 They can even create holes through the walls.

 In addition, the poop and feces they leave behind contain parasites and roundworms.
 If they enter your lungs, they can cause various diseases.

 Having said all that, it’s quite understandable why cities are doing everything in their power to deter these little masked critters.
-Now, if you feel you can’t do anything about your raccoon problems, just leave the work to wildlife removal companies.
+Now, if you feel you can’t do anything about your raccoon problems in toronto, just leave the work to wildlife removal companies.